A list of national and international scholarship opportunities for outstanding undergraduates and recent graduates.

 For undergraduates who plan to pursue graduate degrees and research-based careers in mathematics, the natural sciences, or engineering.
-Applicants must be U.S. citizens, nationals, or resident aliens and must be SOPHOMORES or JUNIORS in the upper quarter of their class.
+Applicants must be U.S. citizens, nationals, or permanent residents and must be SOPHOMORES or JUNIORS in the upper quarter of their class.
 Selection criteria include outstanding academic performance and demonstrated potential for and commitment to a career in mathematics, the natural sciences, or engineering.
 Undergraduate research experience is highly valued.
 Pays up to $7,500 per year for up to two years.
 Approximately 300 scholarships are awarded nationwide.
 Campus nomination is required; the U may nominate up to four candidates.
 Campus contact: Sally Lieberman, firstname.lastname@example.org.
 Further information and applications are available at Goldwater website.

 Click here for recent recipients.